kinzoberlin/pdf_renamer/README.md

 For better performance, this script does not ask the LLM to OCR the pdfs, it just copies and pastes the first two pages of text along with the prompt.

 **Changed titles are bad**

-It uses this prompt by default, but you want to change it depending on your use case.
+It uses this prompt by default, but you need to tweak it depending on your use case.
 You can do that by editing line 33 in pdf_renamer.py

  prompt = f"""Analyze this academic paper text from the first two pages and return ONLY the actual title.
     Return NOTHING else except the title in title case.